qaware/qaware-blog-source/README.md

 3. Add `type` attribute with value `post`.
 Our theme supports more content type.
 But for the moment we only use `post`.
 4. Add `image` attribute.
 Put an image to the `/static/images` folder and write the filename (without `images/`) into attribute's value.
 More infos about providing image files can be found in the next chapter.
 5. Add `tags`: Select one or more fitting tags for your post: e.g. `Testing`, `Architecture`, `Cloud Native`
+6. Add `summary`: Add a short sentence as summary.
+This will be the description shown under page name and url in search engine result pages.
+7. `draft` is initially set to "true", which means that it will only be visible on the test environment https://qawareblog-zkop4aqvwa-ez.a.run.app/ .
+Set `draft` to false when your post is ready!

 Final example: